 A study conducted at FSWC by students from the Johnson Shoyama Graduate School of Public Policy, University of Regina found that in 12% of our cases, clients have been able to walk again after a spinal cord injury, compared to less than 0.5% of post rehabilitation for those who don’t attend.
 In addition, they found that 94% of our clients had been able to make functional gains resulting in increased independence and quality of life.

-Due to generous support from sponsors, donors, fundraisers and grants, FSWC is able to offer service at $90 per hour and provide nearly $500,000 worth of therapy equipment.
+Due to generous support from sponsors, donors, fundraisers and grants, FSWC is able to offer service at a very affordable rate per hour and provide nearly $500,000 worth of therapy equipment.
 Our fees are lower than any other private neurorehabilitation centre in Canada and most of the US.
 All fees go directly to operating costs and staff training.
 Please contact us for more information.

 FSWC’s most radical characteristic is the quantity of therapy hours our clients participate in.
 We operate under the assumption that in order for adaptation to occur, our clients need to train like Olympic level athletes.
 The amount of time you will spend with one or more therapists at FSWC will be one of the largest differences you will notice, along with the unique methods we use, in comparison to conventional therapy.
 Since our goal is to restore or create function most of your time at FSWC will be spent working below your level of injury.